reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 };
 ```

-Now we will define another controller to fetch the employees and their children details from a single table:
+Now we will define another controller to fetch the employees’ and their children’s details from a single table:

 ```javascript
 import Employee from '../models/employee.model.js';